TenType/discord-rich-presence/README.md

 ```
 Make sure you replace the `client_id` variable with your app's id that you copied earlier.

 7. Run the program!
 You should now see that you have a rich presence on your profile that will be on until you stop the program!
-Feel free to change the code however you want by adding images, buttons, and more.
-Check out [examples/complex.py](examples/complex.py) for another example.
+See [examples/complex.py](examples/complex.py) for another example with buttons and images.

 ## Methods
 Here are the methods on a `Presence` instance: